lohlar-cmd/bio539_finalproject/readme.md

-# Project tittle: GENETIC VARIABILITY OF EARLY MATURING INBRED MAIZE UNDER ARTIFICIAL AND NATURAL INFESTATION OF FALL ARMYWORM (Spodoptera frugiperda J.E.
+# Project tittle: GENETIC VARIABILITY OF EARLY MATURING INBRED MAIZE LINE INFESTATION OF FALL ARMYWORM (Spodoptera frugiperda J.E.
 Smith)

-This repository contains R scripts and data to evaluate genetic variability for resistance to Fall Armyworm (FAW) among early-maturing white maize inbred lines under infested (natural and artificial infestations) and control environment.
+This repository contains R scripts and data to evaluate genetic variability for resistance to Fall Armyworm (FAW) among early-maturing white maize inbred lines under infested (natural and artificial infestations) and control condition.
 It also identifies promising hybrids that combine FAW resistance with grain yield and other desirable agronomic characteristics, and assesses relationships between agronomic traits and FAW resistance.

 ## Table of Contents
 1. Overview